dfinity/motoko/design/guide.md

     * all value identifiers bound by `<dec>;*` are distinct, and
     * all type identifiers bound by `<dec>;*` are distinct, and
     * under the assumption that each value identifier `<id>` in `decs;*` has type `var_id?
 Tid`,
-      and the type definitions in `decs;*`.
+      and assuming the type definitions in `decs;*`.
       * each declaration in `<dec>;*` is well-typed;
       * each value identifier `<id>` in bindings produced by `<dec>;*` has type `var_id?
 Tid`.
       * the last declaration in `<dec>;*` has type `T`.

 Declarations in `<dec>;*` are evaluated sequentially.
-The first declaration that traps cause the entire sequence to trap.
+The first declaration that traps causes the entire sequence to trap.
-Otherwise, the result of the declaration is the value of the last declaration in `<dec>;*`; the set of value bindings defined by decs is the union of the bindings introduced by each declaration in `<dec>;*`.
+Otherwise, the result of the declaration is the value of the last declaration in `<dec>;*`.
+In addition, the set of value bindings defined by  `<dec>;*` is the union of the bindings introduced by each declaration in `<dec>;*`.

-It is a compile-time error if any declaration in `<dec>;*`, might require the value of an identifier declared in `<dec>;*` before that identifier's definition has been evaluated.
+It is a compile-time error if any declaration in `<dec>;*` might require the value of an identifier declared in `<dec>;*` before that identifier's declaration has been evaluated.
 Such *use-before-define* errors are detected by a simple, conservative static analysis not described here.

 # Programs